pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_objects.md

 7

 8@interface PNAcknowledgmentStatus : PNErrorStatus
 9

 10// Whether status object represent error or not.
 11@property (nonatomic, readonly, assign, getter = isError) BOOL error;
 12

 13// Additional information related to error status object.
 14@property (nonatomic, readonly, strong) PNErrorData *errorData;
 15

 16@end

 ```

+---

 ## Channel memberships

 ### Get channel memberships

-Returns a list of channel memberships for a UUID (not subscriptions).
+Returns memberships for a user (not subscriptions).

 #### Method(s)

+To `Get Memberships` you can use the following method(s) in the Objective-C SDK:

 ```
 `1- (void)membershipsWithRequest:(PNFetchMembershipsRequest *)request